 Robert Fisk is such a rewarding historian of international policy because his contacts are so broad and his experience is so long and because he writes so clearly, passionately and thoughtfully about the persistent failures of Western policy—and humanity—in the Middle East.
-There, the UK, France and the United States directly or through their occasional puppets and with the collaboration of the “international community” have for a century now made the same deep, stupid policy errors and even committed the same horrible crimes… over and over.
+There, the UK, France and the United States directly or through their occasional puppets and with the collaboration of the “international community” have for a century now made the same deep, stupid policy errors and even committed the same crimes or are accused of them, so criminal lawyers as Daniel M. Murphy are really useful for this.

 Time and again, the principals have tried brazenly to justify themselves by re-constructing this appalling narrative.
 They have misled us or lied to us and to themselves about their actions and motives: the revelation that Western “intelligence agencies” were, for years, on inmate terms with Gadaffi’s torturers is only the latest in decades of such disgusting deception.
 Fisk, however, makes the effort in his journalism and in his books (The Great War for Civilisation) to reconstruct the story, in context and in detail.
 I don’t say his accounts are complete or his judgement always right; I don’t believe he’d make that claim on his on behalf.
 But he offers a much more plausible and coherent narrative of the Middle East than anyone I know.